lipemat/advanced-sidebar-menu/readme.txt

 Manual Installation

 1. Upload the `advanced-sidebar-menu` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Drag the "Advanced Sidebar Pages Menu" widget, or the "Advanced Sidebar Categories Menu" widget into a sidebar.
+3. Drag the "Advanced Sidebar - Pages" widget, or the "Advanced Sidebar - Categories" widget into a sidebar.
+4. Use the block inserter to insert the "Advanced Sidebar - Pages" block, or the "Advanced Sidebar - Categories" block into Gutenberg content.

 == Screenshots ==

-1. Page widget options
+1. Page widget options.
-2. Category widget options
+2. Category widget options.
-3. Example of a page menu using the 2017 theme and default styles
+3. Example of a page menu using the 2017 theme and default styles.
-3. Example of a category menu ordered by title using the 2017 theme and default styles
+3. Example of a category menu ordered by title using the 2017 theme and default styles.

 == Frequently Asked Questions ==

-= The widget won't show up?
+= The menu won't show up?

-The widgets in this plugin are smart enough to not show up on pages or categories where the only thing that would display is the title.
-While it may appear like the widget is broken, it is actually doing what it is intended to do.
+The menu in this plugin are smart enough to not show up on pages or categories where the only thing that would display is the title.
+While it may appear like the menu is broken, it is actually doing what it is intended to do.

 The most common causes for this confusion come from one of these reasons:
-1. The incorrect widget was selected.
-Categories have their own widget as pages have their own widget.
+1. The incorrect menu was selected.
+Categories have their own widget/block as pages have their own widget/block.
 2. "Display the highest level parent page" or "Display the highest level parent category" is not checked.
-3. The widget is currently not being viewed on a page (for the pages widget) or category (for the categories widget).
+3. The Pages menu is currently not being viewed on a page.
+4. The Categories menu is not currently being view on a category.

 = How do I change the styling of the current page? =